In this guide

 - the seriousness of the regulatory concern, and

 - the need to promote and maintain public confidence and proper professional standards and conduct.

 They will then assess whether the decision is proportionate to these factors.

 The Registrar may identify grounds for a review which have not been identified by the person requesting the review.
 The Registrar is not limited to the scope of the request and could find a case to answer in a case where a nurse, midwife or nursing associate is requesting a review of the decision to impose a warning or advice.

 Once a case has met the criteria in stage one, we count the review as having started.

 Letting people know there will be a reviewBack to top

 The Registrar must6 notify the following parties of any decision taken to review a decision.

-- The nurse or midwife
+- The nurse, midwife or nursing associate

 - The referrer (person who originally referred the concerns to us)